Nursing: BSN to MSN (On-Campus and Online)

 Reapplication Procedure

-An applicant who wishes to re-apply should call the Office of Admission at 617-521-2605 to learn about this process.
-A new electronic application must be submitted; official academic transcripts for courses completed since the initial application must be submitted.
+An applicant who wishes to reapply should call the Office of Admission at 617-521-2605 to learn about this process.
+A new electronic application must be submitted, along with official academic transcripts for courses completed since the initial application.
 A reapplication fee is required and should be submitted with the new application.
-Application fee waivers are applicable only to one application.

 Resources